Marian Macdonald, Queensland Country Life, 31 January 2022

 The Grass Motel

-In turn, Packhorse Pastoral will host the ACC cattle under its Grass Motel agistment model, which provides ACC exclusive access to the station for a base fee plus a per head rate.
+Ottley Station will host cattle under its Grass Motel agistment model, which provides Off-take partners exclusive access to the station for a base fee plus a per head rate.

-The base rate is set at either 2 per cent of the asset purchase price or a percentage of the fee that the agistment would attract under fully stocked conditions.
+The base rate is set at either a percentage of the asset purchase price or a percentage of the fee that the agistment would attract under fully stocked conditions.

 “It protects the business in the event that we have some severe climatic conditions, such as drought, that mean we have to destock cattle off the asset,” Mr Murrell said.